0xpix/Hei-DataHub/docs/how-to/05-first-dataset.md

 # Add Your First Dataset

-**Requirements:** Hei-DataHub 0.56-beta or later
+**Requirements:** Hei-DataHub 0.59-beta or later, WebDAV configured

 Learn how to add a dataset to Hei-DataHub, understand the metadata fields, and follow best practices for creating high-quality catalog entries.

-**Note :** This is just a beta version of the feature, will add more form fields in future releases.

 ---

 ## Overview

-Adding a dataset in Hei-DataHub creates a metadata record that helps you and your team find, understand, and use data assets.
+Adding a dataset in Hei-DataHub creates a metadata record that is **instantly synced to Heibox** (if configured), making it available to your team immediately.
 This guide covers:

 - Opening the Add Dataset form
 - Understanding required vs. optional fields
-- What happens when you save
+- What happens when you save (cloud sync)
 - Best practices for each field
-- Saving and verifying your dataset
+- Verifying your dataset

 **Time:** 5-10 minutes per dataset